Lost Lad London

 Lost Lad London (ロスト・ラッド・ロンドン, Rosuto Raddo Rondon) is a Japanese manga series written and illustrated by Shima Shinya.
 It was serialized in Enterbrain's Comic Beam manga magazine from December 2019 to May 2021.

+Synopsis

+On the way back to his university accommodation, Al Adley later discovers that he has been framed for murdering the Mayor of London after finding that the knife used in the murder was in his pocket.
+Detective Ellis reaches out to Al to hear his side of the story, and once he hears Al's story, he proposes that they work together to find who real culprit of the murder.

 Publication

-Written and illustrated by Shima Shinya, Lost Lad London was serialized in Enterbrain's Comic Beam manga magazine from December 12, 2019 to May 12, 2021.
+Written and illustrated by Shima Shinya, Lost Lad London was serialized in Enterbrain's Comic Beam manga magazine from December 12, 2019, to May 12, 2021.
 Its chapters were collected into three tankōbon volumes released from January 12 to June 11, 2021.

 During their panel at New York Comic Con 2021 panel, Yen Press announced that they licensed the series for English publication.